w3c/wcag-act-rules/content/implementations.md

 A test tool or methodology is **partially consistent** when it meets some, but not all requirements.
 A partially consistent implementation can not include false positives; i.e. it failing any passed or inapplicable examples.

-Some ACT rules are "proposed".
-These rules are agreed on by the ACT Rules Task Force, and are awaiting implementation and approval by the Accessibility Guidelines Working Group.
+Some ACT Rules are "proposed".
+These rules are agreed on by the Accessibility Conformance Testing (ACT) Rules Task Force, and are awaiting implementation and approval by the Accessibility Guidelines Working Group.
 For details, see [about ACT Rules](../rules/about/).

+## Important Disclaimer

+W3C does not endorse specific accessibility test tools and methodologies.
+Inclusion of tools and methodologies in these tables does not indicate endorsement by W3C.
+Tools and figures are listed for informational purposes only.

 ## Add a Tool or Methodology